mfem/web/src/tutorial/solvers.md

 - Even though the number of unknowns for this problem has increased by roughly 4x, the iteration count remains at 18 &mdash; this is due to the **scalability** of the AMG preconditioner.
 - Let's now try a 3D problem.
+    - <i class="fa fa-info-circle"></i>&nbsp; To run a 3D problem, we just need
+      to choose a 3D mesh using the `-m` or `--mesh` command line argument.
-Because these problems are more computationally expensive, let's reduce the refinement level, setting `int par_ref_levels = 1;`
+- Because these problems are more computationally expensive, let's reduce the refinement level, setting `int par_ref_levels = 1;` in the `ex1p.cpp` source code.
 - Rebuild the example (`make ex1p`) and re-run it using the three-dimensional _Fichera_ mesh: `./ex1p -m ../data/fichera.mesh`
     - <i class="fa fa-hand-o-right"></i>&nbsp; Convergence is attained in only